 - Bob then tells his friends that creatine caused his injury.

-After spending countless hours reading through the research, I feel that in healthy people, creatine is one of the safest muscle building supplements on the market today.
-I am very confident that if used properly, in conjunction with a sound exercise program, that it does not cause injuries.
+After spending countless hours reading through the research, I feel that in healthy people, creatine is one of the safest muscle-building supplements on the market today.
+I am very confident that if used properly, in conjunction with a sound exercise program, it does not cause injuries.

 That said, most people do NOT need this supplement.
 Unless you are working out at a very high intensity, lifting weights so heavy you can only lift them 1-2 times, you just don't need it.

 What do you think?